Akababa/Words-with-Bots/README.md

 	game
 		Take turns playing with the bot.
+		.: pass
-	pm [-f] <word> [<row>] [<column>] [d] [<blankposition>] Plays a move. d indicates down and row,col are 1-indexed but blankposition is 0-indexed.
+		! <letters>: swap letters on the rack pm [-f] <word> [<row>] [<column>] [d] [<blankposition>] Plays a move. d indicates down and row,col are 1-indexed but blankposition is 0-indexed.
 Default is horizontal in the center of the board.
 		-f: forces the move even if illegal